jacobdichter/jacobdichter.github.io/index.md

 <div class="title-card">

 <b>I am interested in the patterns that shape economies, societies, and industries — how data reveals underlying structures and hidden relationships.</b>

-With experience in programming and statistical learning, I have worked with international commerce, sectoral, commodities, and credit default data to analyze market trends and systemic dynamics.

-I approach data science as both a technical challenge and an intellectual pursuit—building models, designing pipelines, and extracting meaning from raw information.
-There is always another layer to uncover, another question to ask.
-The process is ongoing.

 </div>

 # Projects